What is "unmetered bandwidth"?

 Bandwidth speed policy

-If you did send data at 10 Mbps for an entire month, that would add up to about 3200 GB (3.2 terabytes), so that’s the physical limit.
-But for comparison, the average site we host uses less than 1 GB, and 99.98% of the sites we host use less than 1000 GB.
+If you did send data at these rates for an entire month, that would add up to a little over 10,000 GB (10 terabytes), so that’s the physical limit.
+But for comparison, the average site we host uses less than 1 GB, and 99.96% of the sites we host use less than 1000 GB.

 The bottom line is that all our hosting plans offer far more bandwidth than any normal site should ever need — and you don’t need to worry about being charged extra fees, no matter what happens.